BioAITeam/GBRAS_SW/README.md

-# GBRAS_SW is a software for steganalysis in the spatial domain.
+# GBRAS_SW: a software for steganalysis in the spatial domain.
 GBRAS_SW is a software for the detection of steganographic images in the spatial domain.
-An in-depth explanation of GBRAS_SW can be found in [1].
-GBRAS_SW is a good software for the prediction of steganographic images.
-This software for preprocessing stage maintain the 30 SRM filters and has a 3xTanH activation function.
-GBRAS_SW uses the ELU activation function in all feature extraction convolutions.
-GBRAS_SW uses shortcuts for feature extraction and separable and depthwise convolutions.
+It is based in the GBRAS architecture that is in-depth explanate in [1].
+GBRAS_SW shows high precision rates for the prediction of steganographic images.
+This software maintains, for preprocessing stage, the 30 SRM filters and has a 3xTanH activation function.
+Also, it uses the ELU activation function in all feature extraction convolutions, and shortcuts for feature extraction and separable and depthwise convolutions.
 This software does not use fully connected layers; the network uses a softmax directly after global average pooling.
 ## Prerequisites
 The GBRAS_SW requires the following libraries and frameworks.